Become a Certified Infant Massage Instructor (CIMI)

 The course costs $850 and can be paid in installments or in one go at any time prior to the course commencing.
 This includes books, manuals, tuition fees, marking your course work, and your first year membership subscription to the NZ chapter of the IAIM.

 You will need a doll for the course and your new role as an infant massage instructor.
-The doll needs to have a hard face, hands and feet, but soft arms, legs and body.
+The doll needs to have a hard face, hands and feet, but soft arms, legs and body and sized needs to be about 22 inches.
 The doll’s eyes need to be open.
 Many dolls in toys shops are not appropriate for infant massage instruction as they may be too small or hard all over.